tzincker/ai-challenge/user-stories.md

 So that I **can use the chatbot with my account**.

 **Benefit:**
-It ensures that only registered users can access the service.
+It ensures that only valid users can access the chatbot service.

 **Acceptance Criteria:**

 - I can log in with correct email and password.
 - I receive an authentication token (JWT).
 - I get an error if the credentials are incorrect.
+- Users are static (no registration or database needed).

 **Endpoint:**
 `POST /users/login`